HL7NZ/hpi/input/pagecontent/Guidance.md

-### Multi-Resource Use cases
+### Multi-resource Use cases

-#### Lookup EDI for an enrolled patient’s GP
+#### Lookup EDI for an enrolled patient’s General Practice

+* This use case requires permission to access NES enrollment and HPI facility information

 <div>
 {% include lookup-edi-number.svg %}
 </div>

-Processing steps:
+* Steps involved:
-1. The user initiates searching for an EDI number of a patient’s GP
+  1. The user initiates searching for an EDI number for a patient’s General Practitioner
-2. The integrating application calls the SOAP Enrolment service with the patient’s NHI number (nhi-id)
-3. The SOAP Enrolment web service returns the enrolment for a patient containing the hpi-organisation-id, hpi-facility-id, GP's hpi-person-id
-4. The integrating application sends a read request for the Facility (Location resource) using the hpi-facility-id to the HPI FHIR API
+  2. The integrating application sends a read request for the Patient Resource using the nhi-id to the NHI FHIR API E.g. GET\<Endpoint>/Patient/ZZZ0008
-E.g. GET\<Endpoint>/Location/F99999B
-5. The requested is validated - ALT: Validation failure.
+  3. The requested is validated - ALT: Validation failure.
 OperationOutcome resource returned
+  4. The Patient resource (containing the Patients enrolled General Practice details) is returned from the HPI
+  5. The integrating application sends a read request for the Facility details (Location resource) using the hpi-facility-id to the HPI FHIR API E.g. GET\<Endpoint>/Location/F99999B
+  6. The requested is validated - ALT: Validation failure.
+OperationOutcome resource returned
-6. The Location resource is returned from the HPI
+  7. The Location resource is returned from the HPI
-7. The integrating application extracts the messaging address containing the EDI number for the GP clinic
+  8. The integrating application extracts the messaging address containing the EDI number for the GP clinic